Numerical universal solutions in $a$-gauge in open string field theory: Results of calculation

 The imaginary part of $E$ is nearly $0$ for $-0.1<a<1$.
 For $a\sim 0$ (near Siegel gauge), the real part of $E$ is approximately $2$ as its name, ``double brane,'' suggests.
-However, $E\simeq 1$ for $0.5<a<1$ as in Fig.~\ref{fig:EDa0p5to1} in appendix \ref{sec:detailednumericaldata}, which implies that the solution represents a single brane.
+However, $E\simeq 1$ for $0.5<a<1$ as in Fig.~\ref{fig:EDa0p5to1} in Appendix \ref{sec:detailednumericaldata}, which implies that the solution represents a single brane.
 As for $1>{\hat a}=1/a\ge -1$, $E$ varies significantly.
-Comparing Fig.~\ref{fig:E0D} with Fig.~\ref{fig:ED}, the gauge invariant observable $E_{0}$ behaves similarly to the energy $E$ qualitatively.
-It is consistent with the expectation that $E=E_{0}$ for the solutions, $\Psi_{a}^{\rm D}$ and $\varPsi_{\hat a}^{\rm D}$, although it does not hold quantitatively except for $0.5<a<1$, where $E_{0}$ approaches $1$ as in Fig.~\ref{fig:E0Da0p5to1} with the increasing truncation level in the same way as $E$ (Fig.~\ref{fig:EDa0p5to1}).
+Comparing Fig.~\ref{fig:E0D} with Fig.~\ref{fig:ED}, the gauge-invariant observable $E_{0}$ behaves similarly to the energy $E$ qualitatively.
+This is consistent with the expectation that $E=E_{0}$ for the solutions $\Psi_{a}^{\rm D}$ and $\varPsi_{\hat a}^{\rm D}$, although this does not hold quantitatively except for $0.5<a<1$, where $E_{0}$ approaches $1$ as in Fig.~\ref{fig:E0Da0p5to1} with the increasing truncation level in the same way as $E$ (Fig.~\ref{fig:EDa0p5to1}).